The Himalayas is a massive mountain system in

 Russian Winter, photos

-The Himalayan range is one of the youngest mountain ranges on
+The Himalaya is one of the youngest mountain ranges on

-According to the modern theory of plate tectonics, the Himalayas formation is a
+According to the theory of plate tectonics, the Himalayas formation is a

 result of a continental collision or orogeny along the convergent boundary

-between the Indo-Australian Plate and the Eurasian Plate.
-The Nicobar Islands in
+between the Eurasian Plate and the Indo-Australian Plate.

 Indo-Australian plate (which has subsequently broken into the Indian Plate and